Rules

 • The batter’s hands are considered part of the bat ONLY if the batter is swinging.

 • The batter will not touch foul balls until they come to a complete stop.
-If the batter does touch a moving foul ball and the ball is determined to have a chance of rolling into fair territory the batter will be ruled out.
-Bunting is not allowed.
+If the batter does touch a moving foul ball and the ball is determined to have a chance of rolling into fair territory, the batter will be ruled out.

 Base Runners

 There is no physical base running.
-Base runners are imaginary.
+Base runners are imaginary and move as follows:

 • One base on a single

-• Three bases on a double and triple
+• Three bases on a double and triple.
+Both a double and triple ALWAYS clear the bases.

 Fielders and Double Plays

-All fielders must start in fair territory and must not line up in any manner to distract the batter.
-A fielder that started in the outfield is not allowed to field and record outs for ground balls in the infield. (see Double Plays for note)
+All fielders must start in fair territory and may not line up in any manner to distract the batter.
+A fielder who started in the outfield is not allowed to field and record outs for ground balls in the infield. (see Double Plays for note)

 • The batting team is responsible for adjudicating whether a fielder was positioned correctly before the pitch was released.